 Consolidating disparate systems and reports is quite an overhaul and expensive, and many businesses are understandably reluctant to do anything about it.
 However, continuing to use these disparate applications can be a headache as well.

-Office 365 tools can consolidate your business applications, data, and reporting.
+Microsoft Office 365 tools can consolidate your business applications, data, and reporting.
 Like point #2 above, SharePoint and SharePoint-based products can bring your applications together.
-Power BI can turn your data and reporting from these systems into easy to understand graphs and visuals.
+Power BI can turn your data and report from these systems into easy-to-understand graphs and visuals.
 Then teams can share and communicate this information through Yammer or Teams.
-Bringing your applications in one place will help you get more out of your existing investments, not just Office 365.
+Bringing your applications in one place will help you get more out of your existing investments, not just Microsoft Office 365.